WebOrigami/docs/src/content/framework/tutorial.md

 `)) }}
 </figure>

+Your site structure seamlessly includes both real and virtual files.
+You can continue to grow this into your final About Us site.

 ## Consolidate the public folder definition

 Before moving on, you can make one refinement to make the definition of the `public` folder more concise.
 That formula relies on a separate `virtual` folder definition that isn't used anywhere else.
 You can fold that `virtual` definition into the defintion of `public`.

 Recall that Graph Origami formulas in YAML format appear to the left of a colon; they're effectively a complex name for something.
-Often nothing will appear to the right of the colon, so the value of the key/value pair will be empty.
-But sometimes it's concise to put data in that value.
+Often nothing will appear to the right of the colon, in which case the value of the key/value pair will be empty.

+But in some situations, it can be convenient and concise to put data in that value.
 Graph Origami provides a `this` keyword that lets a formula refer to the value to the right of the colon.

 **Example:** The two invocations `greet` below both produce: Hello, **world**.